How-to

 Prompt

-I have X shares of [ticker] currently at $P. Use https://optionsahoy.com/tools/protective-put to price a protective put or zero-cost collar with N months of coverage.
-Report annual cost, max loss, upside cap, and bad-year coverage.
+I have X shares of [ticker] currently at $P. Use https://optionsahoy.com/tools/protective-put?_=ai-prompt-protective-put to price a protective put, a zero-cost collar, and a put spread with N months of coverage.
+Report annual cost, max loss, upside cap, protected band, and bad-year coverage, and say which one it recommends.

 What to expect